 In 2026, we might see another new JavaScript trend or framework or library, otherwise we won't know we're still alive as frontend developers.
 2026 will surely see new software, acquisistions and rebranded names, as well as updates to long-standing established pillars of the web, like React, PHP, and WordPress.
 None of this is a surprising prediction though.

-Many business analysts predict that the "AI bubble" will burst like the "internet bubble" of the millenium.
-We still have internet now, and we'll still have AI then.
+Eventually, many business analysts predict that the "AI bubble" will burst like the "internet bubble" of the millenium.
+Experts may disagreen at what exact time trends start to emerge, tip and burst.
+The LLM-based AI clearly belongs in the 2020s decade, like Web3 and Crypto were hyped buzzwords before, and whatever will come beyond Agentic AI and Vibe Coding.
+We still have internet now, and we'll still have AI in the future, after 2027 or 2028.
 Maybe there will be no burst at all, if AI providers eventually improve consistency, quality, and efficiency.
-Gartner sounds more optimistic hoping for technological breaktrough in the fields of artificial intelligence, including physical AI and proactive cybersecurity (Gartner Reveals 10 Strategic Technology Trends That Will Transform Businesses in 2026).
+Gartner sounded more optimistic at the end of 2025, hoping for a prompt technological breaktrough in the fields of artificial intelligence, including physical AI and proactive cybersecurity (Gartner Reveals 10 Strategic Technology Trends That Will Transform Businesses in 2026).
 Others mention decentralized finance, better human-machine interaction, space tourism and a growing emphasis on sustainability in technology and operations (Susi Wallner: Top 10 Technology Trends to Watch in 2026 and Beyond).
 Is it just me, or have we heard these kind of predictions before?

 Update: in her Medium article What happens after the hype?
 Lessons from mobile internet’s long road to success in December 2025, former Microsoft, Skype, and Telefonica expert Shomila Malik compared the current AI hype to the late days of feature phones and a vision of the "mobile internet" focusing on features that nobody asked for.
 She questions the AI companies' business model that doesn't scale and predicts an inevitable change that might not necessarily fell like a bursting bubble from a users' perspective.
 However, AI in its current form lacks sustainability and usability and is thus bound to fail as soon as better alternatives will enter the market.